dlvu/dlvu.github.io/sequences/index.md

             <img src="lecture05.sequences.key-stage-0028.svg" class="slide-image" />

             <figcaption>
             <p    >A sequence-to-sequence task is probably the simplest set-up.
 Our dataset consists of a set of input and output sequences.
-We simply create a model by stacking a bunch of sequence to sequence layers, and our loss is the difference between the <span>target sequence</span> and the <span>output sequence</span>.</p><p    ></p>
+We simply create a model by stacking a bunch of sequence-to-sequence layers, and our loss is the difference between the <span>target sequence</span> and the <span>output sequence</span>.</p><p    ></p>
             </figcaption>
        </section>